Fweeb/wp-book_widget/README.md

 ## Current features

 Currently, the plug-in is pretty bare bones.
-You include the address (URI) of your book cover image, the book title, and a link to Amazon.
-It creates something simple for your sidebar.
+You include the address (URI) of your book cover image, the book title, and links to 5 separate vendors:

+* Amazon
+* Nook
+* Kobo
+* iBooks
+* Google Play Books

+A widget for that book appears in your sidebar.
+You can add as many book widgets as you would like.

 ## Future features

 * The ability to use images in your media library as cover images
 * Inclusion of book price
-* Additional retailers
-* Icon links for additional retailers
+* Possibly the ability to add additional vendors

 ## Installation